tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 **Analysis**

+I use [pandas_profiling](https://github.com/pandas-profiling/pandas-profiling) to examine my dataset.
+There's XXX observations and XXX variables.

+The report shows that several variables are highly correlated, but I wouldn't worry because I expect earnings per share estimate to follow earnings per share actual.
+Since I'm not building a prediction model or causal model, correlation isn't a problem.

+Let's breakdown some variables.

+1. XXX stocks come from NASDAQ and XXX come from NYSE.
+2. XXX elect to announce its earnings after trading day and XXX elect to announce before trading day
+3. FinBERT predicts XXX

 ![pprice_diff__sentiment](/images/posts/price_diff__sentiment.png)

 Let's look at the top X percentile of tickers that have the biggest price difference before and after earnings call.
 Those with green show a positive earnings call sentiment whereas those with red show a negative earnings call sentiment.